 My last post focused on all places that are within walking distance of each other, however there’s more to London than those famous landmarks in the centre and once you’ve seen them, there’s way more to explore further out.
 This post will be split into four sections: North, East, South and West and I’ll share a couple of things from each zone.
 If you’re spending quite a long time in the big city, I’d recommend spending a day in each of these areas, there’s so much to see and do.
 Otherwise, just pick a couple that really take your fancy and enjoy!

-No trip to London is complete without a visit to Camden in my humble opinion; it really is something to see.
+No trip to London is complete without a visit to Camden in my humble opinion.
+London has so many amazing markets to visit, but Camden is probably my favourite. it really is something to see.
 It’s London’s alternative haven of colour, sounds and smells.
 The artwork is incredible there, most of the buildings boast some sort of crazy sculpture and the street art is equally amazing.
 Buy T-shirts, handmade jewellery, multi-coloured mandalas and other unique home décor, or just hover around the food stalls, where your sensory palette will be overwhelmed.
 Camden is also where the statue in homage to Amy Winehouse can be found and I find it really lovely to see people dressing it in their festival wristbands and accessories in tribute to the singer.
 Camden was my dwelling of choice as a teenager and I spent most of my weekends lurking the streets, wasting my money on oversized band T-shirts and soaking up the alternative vibe but even today I still love its buzzing atmosphere.

 Alexandra Palace is a place that many tourists I talk to haven’t generally heard of and I find it difficult to understand why.
 Although it can be quite hard to access- the Alexandra Palace train station can’t be reached by the underground, it is definitely one of my favourite spots in London.
 Ally Pally is one of the best concert venues in London and as a kid I frequented it often to see Jack White, the Maccabees and more.
 If you’re a music fan and in London for a couple of days, check the event listings at Ally Pally to see if anything tickles your fancy.
 Not only that but also the architecture and surrounding gardens are exquisite just to meander in during the day.
 But hands down, the best thing about Ally Pally is the view it boasts over London.
 Don’t miss it at sunset or sunrise for one of the most stunning panoramas of the big city that you can find.